anaknezeviic/master-rad-esa/README.md

 O(n log² n)
 ```

-#### Optimized implementation
+#### Optimized prefix-doubling implementation

-The optimized implementation also uses prefix doubling, but replaces the
-general comparison sort with counting-based sorting of equivalence classes.
+The optimized implementation also uses prefix doubling, but replaces the general comparison sort with counting-based sorting of equivalence classes.

 Approximate asymptotic complexity: